Invesco Senior Loan FundAlternatives | Bank Loans

 Repurchase Offer Risks.
 If the Fund repurchases more Shares than it is able to sell, the Fund's net assets may decline and its expense ratios may increase, and the Fund's ability to achieve its investment objective may be adversely affected.
 Moreover, this may force the Fund to sell assets it would not otherwise sell, and the Fund may be forced to dispose of Fund assets that may have declined in value.
 The Fund may borrow money to, among other things, finance repurchases of Shares.
 The rights of any lenders to the Fund to receive payments of interest on and repayments of principal of any borrowings will be senior to the rights of shareholders.
 The loan agreement for any borrowing likely will limit certain activities of the Fund, including the payment of dividends to holders of Shares in certain circumstances.
 Interest payments and fees incurred in connection with borrowings to finance repurchases of Shares will reduce the amount of net income available for payment to shareholders and may increase volatility of the net asset value of the Common Shares.
 See also the next section above on "Financial leverage" and the section of the Prospectus entitled "Repurchase of Shares."

-Warrants, equity securities and junior debt securities.
+Warrants, Equity Securities and Junior Debt Securities.
 Warrants, equity securities and junior debt securities have a subordinate claim on a Borrower's assets as compared with Senior Loans.
 As a result, the values of warrants, equity securities and junior debt securities generally are more dependent on the financial condition of the Borrower and less dependent on fluctuations in interest rates than are the values of many debt securities.
 The values of warrants, equity securities and junior debt securities may be more volatile than those of Senior Loans and thus may increase the volatility of the Fund's net asset value.
+Additionally, warrants may be significantly less valuable on their relevant expiration date resulting in a loss of money or they may expire worthless resulting in a total loss of the investment.
+Warrants may also be postponed or terminated early resulting in a partial or total loss of the investment.
+Warrants may also be illiquid.